temporalio/documentation/docs/typescript/how-to-develop-a-workflow-definition-in-typescript.md

 }
 ```

-This Workflow Function takes the name of the parametera and assigns it to the variable name.
-Then it calls the function and pass the name of the varible as the argument.
-The funtion returns a promise with the value of `greeting`.
+This Workflow Function takes the name of the parameters and assigns it to the variable name.
+Then it calls the function and pass the name of the variable as the argument.
+The function returns a promise with the value of `greeting`.